adityaax/unfriendly-bugbounty-programs/programs/Nojoto.md

 ### Summary of the Incident

-I am aware that some researchers received appreciation letters from Nojoto for reporting vulnerabilities.
-In my case, I reported several bugs, including one with a high impact — a stored blind XSS — around two years ago.
-However, I have not received any appreciation letter or reward so far, even though your stated range for high-severity bugs is ₹2,500 to ₹10,000.
+Anonymous is aware that some researchers received appreciation letters from Nojoto for reporting vulnerabilities.
+In this case, Anonymous reported several bugs, including one with a high impact — a stored blind XSS — around two years ago.
+However, He has not received any appreciation letter or reward so far, even though your stated range for high-severity bugs is ₹2,500 to ₹10,000.

 ### Timeline